microsoft/azure-schema-operator/docs/site/content/contributing/documentation.md

 ## Helm Chart Documentation

-If changes where made to the Helm chart parameters, we also need to update the helm chart documentation.
+If changes were made to the Helm chart parameters, we also need to update the helm chart documentation.

 To update them, run: